 The group does not support any political party and does not make what are commonly regarded as donations to any political party or other political organisations.
-However, the definition of "donations" in the Political Parties Elections and Referendums Act 2000 covers a number of activities which form part of the necessary relationship between the Group and stakeholders.
+However, the definition of "donations" in the Political Parties Elections and Referendums Act 2000 covers a number of activities, which form part of the necessary relationship between the Group and stakeholders.
+This includes promoting the group's activities at the main political parties' annual conferences.

-As part of its stakeholder engagement programme the group incurred expenditure of £2,000 (2018: £5,000) on such activities.
+As part of its stakeholder engagement programme the group incurred expenditure of £2,000 (2017/18: £5,000) in such activities.